embulk/embulk.github.io/_posts/2024-06-13-installing-maven-style-embulk-plugins.md

 We recently started to provide a couple of methods to install the Maven-style Embulk plugins more easily, which was not very easy in the beginning of Maven-style plugins, indeed.

-This article is a brief introduction of the methods to install the Maven-style Embulk plugins.
+This article is a brief introduction of the new plugin installation methods.

 ## Revisit: Embulk home